 The COT program is for students interested in pursuing a career as an entry-level computer repair technician.
 The mission of the program is to provide the technical instruction and skill development necessary for the student to become gainfully employed in the computer operations technology field.
 The program is designed to give students the technical training to operate, build, install, troubleshoot, repair, network, and service computer systems found in the current workplace.
 Students will experience realistic “hands-on” application of the software, hardware, and operations of computers used in business and industry today.

-The program curriculum begins with an introduction to computer concepts and applications which include word processing, spreadsheets, presentations, desktop publishing, and e-mail programs.
-Instruction continues with training for computer hardware and software service and repair in preparation for the A+ Certification.
-The last semester will focus on Microsoft Certification for Windows 7.
+The program curriculum begins with an introduction to computer concepts and applications which include word processing, spreadsheets, presentations, and e-mail.
+Instruction continues with training for computer hardware and software service and repair in preparation for the Comptia A+ Certification.
+The last semester is an introduction to Networking and will focus on preparing for the Comptia Network+ certification.

 - Responsible for installing, maintaining, and repairing personal computer equipment, including hardware, software, operating systems and networking